 Best Dance Club

-Live Music Club Finalists: Lynch’s Irish Pub, Sliders Seaside Grill
+Live Music Club Favorites: Lynch’s Irish Pub, Sliders Seaside Grill

 Lest ye faire Northeast Floridian think that our readers have gone all-kuntry, all the time, for some time now Mavericks Live has been throwing it down with rock, rap, reggae and, yes, country music.
 So be you a line-dancin’ fool, a Stomp the Yard dance-off master, or just feel like shakin’ that tush with your pals, Mavericks at the Jacksonville Landing has a show that will set your feet on fire.
 Just don’t get white girl wasted—it’s easy to get lost in this large, dark space.
 Not that we’d know.
 (We know.)

 Favorites: The Comedy Club of Jacksonville, Hourglass Pub, Gypsy Cab Co.

 Since 2006, The Comedy Zone has practically swept this category, so we know FW readers are a humor-lovin’ herd.
 The Zone throws some big names onstage: Shawn Wayans, Funnymaine, John Witherspoon, Carlos Mencia.
 And every New Year’s Eve, it’s nonstop hilarity plus food, drinks, fun … it’s in the Got to Go zone.
 Best of all, old friends come back from time to time to make us laugh anew—Grandma Lee, we’re lookin’ at you, babe!

 Favorites: Gold Club, The New Solid Gold Club